pi-ra/beesy-issue-tracker/docs/TROUBLESHOOT.md

 ### Recording didn't start within 5 seconds

-Recording may be delayed or fail to start within 5 seconds.
-Follow the steps below to fix it.
+If you get the notification 'Recording failed to start...' then follow the steps below to fix it.

 1. Navigate to [Beesy extension (chrome://extensions/?id=eabicnldgjknbifdgmnieblkbnggfnde)](chrome://extensions/?id=eabicnldgjknbifdgmnieblkbnggfnde) details page
-2. Re-enable extension once
+2. Disable and then enable the extension
    ![toggle on-off-on](../media/trble-extn-toggle.png)
-3. Refresh active Google Meet page once again to re-active Beesy.
+3. You MUST refresh the Google Meet page after this, otherwise you might still face some issue.
-4. You probably won’t see the error again.
-If it persists, try restarting your browser.
+4. If the error persists, restart your browser which would fix it.